-One of our favorite places to stay (Affiliate link you can use to search for this or another hotel) in Madrid is the Clement Barajas Hotel.
+One of our favorite places to stay in Madrid is the Clement Barajas Hotel.
 We love this place because :

 - It is close to the Barajas Airport.
 Less than a 10 minute drive from the airport and in the Barajas neighborhood.
 This means that if you have an early flight for instance, you can sleep later than you could if you were coming from the center of town.
 Perfect for a short stay such as a day in Madrid or business lodging close to the airport.

 - There is a free shuttle to and from the hotel.
 This is definitely one of my favorite benefits.
 Despite the fact that the hotel is close to the airport, in fact it is just one stop!, it will still cost you $5 each for the ticket on the metro, thanks to the airport surcharge.
 Nice way for us to save $20 right off the bat.

 - The hotel is close to the Barajas metro station.
 This means you can find your way easily to the center for shopping or sightseeing.

 - It is very clean and functional, with great staff.
 That is why we keep coming back :-)

 Things to see in Madrid: Exploring on foot of the best Madrid attractions.

 There are bars around the hotel where you can grab some breakfast before setting out on your day.
 A less than ten minute walk will bring you to the metro station.
 Your first destination on the metro is the: